 Then, you want to include your exclusive sequence, so I'd mentioned earlier you don’t want the 2019 Coronavirus test to detect SARS.
 If you don't want to detect SARS Coronavirus then you design your assay around those requirements.

-Q: What advantages do you think Biomeme has over other assays developed for COVID-19?
+Q: What advantages do you think Biomeme has over other assays developed for SARS-CoV-2?

 Jesse: PCR is the go-to chemistry to use in molecular diagnostics.
 One of the main reasons why my co-founders and I founded Biomeme was that we wanted real-time PCR to be very accessible.